dristic/chimera/README.md

 The project currently uses [Conan.io](https://conan.io/) to install Freetype.
 Install this on your system in order to build the project.

-You will also have to make and install the following dependencies using `brew install freetype harfbuz` or other means:
+You will also have to make and install the following dependencies using `brew install freetype harfbuzz` or other means:
 - Freetype 2
 - Harfbuzz